 Educate the Next Generation of Leaders in Energy

-The Texas A&M Energy Institute is the home of (a) a unique professional “Master of Science in Energy” degree program, and (b) a “Certificate in Energy” program, and (c) a “Certificate in Energy Technology, Law and Policy.”
+The Texas A&M Energy Institute is the home of (a) a unique professional “Master of Science in Energy” degree program, (b) a “Certificate in Energy” program, and (c) a “Certificate in Energy Technology, Law and Policy.”
 The Texas A&M Energy Institute also supports student-led campus initiatives and provides grants and fellowships.

 Establish External Partnerships in Energy